RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 be found [here](https://redhatproductsecurity.github.io/security-data-guidelines/csaf-vex/#relationships).

 For CVE-2020-11023, the following product/component IDs are available for the rhel9/python-312 container and the libgcc component, using the
-`BaseOS-9.5.0.Z.MAIN `, `AppStream-9.5.0.Z.MAIN` and `CRB-9.5.0.Z.MAIN ` product IDs to filter out any potential matches purl matches on irrelevant product streams.
+`BaseOS-9.5.0.Z.MAIN `, `AppStream-9.5.0.Z.MAIN` and `CRB-9.5.0.Z.MAIN ` product IDs to filter out any potential purl matches for irrelevant product streams.

 | Product product_id         | Component product_id           | Product/Component product_id                          | Notes                        |
 |----------------------------|--------------------------------|-------------------------------------------------------|------------------------------|